-Overtime central heating systems accumulate rust and limescale which breakdown and form ‘Sludge’ which prevents water flowing correctly.
+Over time central heating systems accumulate rust and limescale, which break down and form ‘Sludge’, preventing water from flowing correctly.
 Water takes longer to heat, radiators don’t heat to their full capacity boilers and pumps have to work harder, more fuel’s used (and wasted) more wear and tears accumulated on your Boiler, radiators and pipes.

 When having a new boiler installed, you’ll likely need a power flush beforehand to validate the warranty.
 A clean system is a must when installing a new boiler.
 A dirty system will minimise the overall benefits a new boiler should give you.

 Limescale and debris are often the cause of boiler breakdowns.
-A piece of loose limescale trapped in an element is enough to stop a boiler in its tracks and can sometimes cause severe damage.
-Powerflushing dramatically lowers the likelihood of boiler breakdown, enjoy a warm home through the winters with little chance of an expensive, inconvenient and disruptive failure.
+A piece of loose limescale trapped in an element is enough to stop a boiler in its tracks and sometimes cause severe damage.
+Powerflushing dramatically lowers the likelihood of boiler breakdown.
+Enjoy a warm home through the winters with little chance of an expensive, inconvenient and disruptive failure.